Different Employment Rights

 - the right to a statutory redundancy payment (only available to those with more than two years’ service);

 - the right not to suffer unlawful deductions from wage;

 - the right to receive the minimum wage;

 - The right not to be discriminated against contrary to the Equality Act 2010.
 This covers direct and indirect discrimination, harassment and Victimisation.
 It applies to discrimination on the grounds of race, sex, religion or belief, sexual orientation and disability to name a few.

 - The right to be accomodated by your employer who must make reasonable adjustments if you are a disabled person for the purposes of the Equality Act 2010

 Please note this is not an exhaustive list.

-The terms of the settlement agreement will generally set out the rights that are being waived by the employee and this could include contractual, common law and statutory or all three.
+The terms of the settlement agreement will generally set out the rights/claims that are being waived by the employee and this could include contractual, common law and statutory or all three.

 For more information please contact our employment law team on 0113 322 9222.